mantisbt-plugins/Survey/README.md

 version<br>
 1.0.0	30-10-2024	Initial release<br>
 1.1.0	31-10-2024	Included management cockpit<br>
-1.2.0	01-11-2024	Included option to activate the survey plugin for one or more projects
+1.2.0	01-11-2024	Included option to activate the survey plugin for one or more projects<br>
+1.2.1	01-11-2024	Added option to search in the resultset<br>